rominf/pentadactyl-gruvbox/README.md

 for [Firefox](https://www.mozilla.org/en-US/firefox/fx/).
 It uses the color palette [Gruvbox](https://github.com/morhetz/gruvbox), designed by Pavel Pertsev and based on the color palette for Pentadactyl [Solarized](https://github.com/claytron/pentadactyl-solarized).

-By now it's only a dark theme.
-Pull requests with a light variant are welcome!

 This theme clears out all highlighting settings before applying its own in order to avoid bleed over from other themes.